ArkaniaStudios/.github/profile/README.md

 ![ArkaniaStudios](../banner.png)
 ## Who Are We 🙄
-The development team is made up of around 5 people, all based in France.<br/>
+The development team is made up of around 5 people, all based in France.
-ArkaniaStudios allows us to broaden our experience while building something remarkable.

 ## What We Do 🗃️
 We aim to launch many open-source projects to make a difference